Didcot Central Corridor

 Measures being investigated include, but are not limited to, public open space improvements and improved infrastructure for people who walk, cycle or use public transport.

-The project will focus on five geographical areas within the three routes:
+The project is focused on five geographical areas within the three routes:

 Why we are investing here?